 Also, the signature fonts on this list are all either used by Microsoft or by Google.
 By limiting ourselves only to fonts from their respective libraries we ensure that all the fonts on the list are web-safe.
 That’s because most people use either Outlook (by Microsoft) or Gmail (by Google) and Apple covers these fonts as well.
 This ensures a very high certainty that your font will work for 99% of people.

-But, even with these limitations you still have quite a bit of fonts to choose from.
-So we let our designers pick the font we they think are most appealing and appropriate for a professional email signature.
+But, even with these limitations you still have quite a few fonts to choose from.
+So we let our designers pick the font they think is most appealing and appropriate for a professional email signature.

 And if you found your font and you’re ready to make a professional email signature – see the next section.